groundlight/python-sdk/docs/docs/installation/1-linux.md

 ### Installing Groundlight SDK

-To install the Groundlight SDK using pip, run the following command in your terminal (or Command Prompt on Windows):
+To install the Groundlight SDK using pip, run the following command in your terminal:

 ```bash
 pip install groundlight